GovTechSG/apex-cloud-troubleshooting/docs/logs/viewing-stack-trace.md

 ### Next steps

-To further narrow down your search, you can also filter the stack trace logs by specific error messages.
-Proceed to <link>.
+To further narrow down your search, you can also filter the stack trace logs based on the issue encountered.
+Proceed to [Filtering common issues](https://docs.developer.tech.gov.sg/docs/apex-cloud-troubleshooting-guide/docs/logs/filtering-common-issues).